 The UCAS Hub is packed with all the information and tools your child needs to explore their options in one place.
-From exploring subjects and considering apprenticeships, to shortlisting their choices and writing a killer personal statement or CV.
+From considering apprenticeships, to choosing their future career and writing a stand-out CV.
 Visit ucas.com/hub to find out more.